marufke1/Docker-Container-concept/README.md

 **Resource Efficiency:** Containers dynamically allocate resources, enabling efficient utilization and scalability.

+**Sharing the resources:** if we stop the container that allows to get back the resorces to the host O/S so that other containers can use the resource if it requires.

 **Deployment Options:**

 **Physical Server Deployment:** Installing Docker on a physical server allows the creation of containers, optimizing resource usage without the overhead of VMs.